DFHack/dfhack/docs/dev/Lua API.rst

   otherwise the existing one is simply updated.
   Returns *entry, did_create_new*

-Since the data is hidden in data structures owned by the DF world, and automatically stored in the save game, these save and retrieval functions can just copy values in memory without doing any actual I/O.
-However, currently every entry has a 180+-byte dead-weight overhead.
+The data is kept in memory, so no I/O occurs when getting or saving keys.
+It is all written to a json file in the game save directory when the game is saved.

 It is also possible to associate one bit per map tile with an entry, using these two methods: